 A. On-campus housing for all students at Columbia University Medical Center is limited.
 Prices range according to the type of accommodation (apartment or dorm style).
 Applications are available to incoming students upon notification of acceptance, and should be submitted as soon as possible.
-The Institute can provide incoming students with a list of off-campus housing resources used by
+For additional information about on-campus housing, contact the Housing Office.

-students previously enrolled in the program.
-Off-campus apartments in the neighborhood range from $600 for shared apartments to $1,200 for single one-bedroom apartment (prices vary).
-For more information about housing please visit http://housing.hs.columbia.edu/
+Off-campus housing in the neighborhood range from $750 for shared apartments to $1,230 for single one-bedroom apartment (prices vary).

 Q. What are my funding options?
 Is financial aid available for the Master of Science Program?

-A. The Institute of Human Nutrition works with the Columbia University Office of Student Financial Aid to provide MS students with information on loans.
-At this time, the course load does not afford time for work study programs.
+A. The Institute of Human Nutrition works with the Columbia University Office of Student Financial Planning to provide MS students with information on loans.
+At this time, the course load does not afford time for work-study programs.
 There are no scholarships available at the Institute of Human Nutrition at this time.